tableaunoir/tableaunoir/README.md

 ## Offline version

 If you prefer to use an offline version, it is possible.
-You have to install [Electron](https://www.electronjs.org/) and then the application can be launched as follows (from the main directory):
+You have to install [Electron](https://www.electronjs.org/).
+Make sure to have compiled the project with `npm run build`.
+Then the application can be launched as follows (from the main directory):

 ```bash
 $ electron mainElectron.js